RobotCasserole1736/GBC2022/README.md

     Intake Abilities:

         Click on the checkboxes if they are applicable to the robot.
-        As in, click on the checkbox for "Can Intake from ground?" if they can, indeed, intake from the ground.
+        As in, click on the checkbox for "Can Intake from ground" if they can, indeed, intake from the ground.

 Are they prone to getting penalties?
 If so, click on the penalty prone checkbox.

     Shooting Positions:

         If they shot from up close, then click "Close Shooting."
 If they shot from somewhere that isn't up close, click "Far Shooting."
-If they shot from a combination of these places, click both buttons.
+If they shot from a combination of these places, click both checkboxes.

         Be sure to use the map as a reference for what is close and what is far.